Empowering a Diverse Workforce: NSWCPD Team Members Recognized for Contributions to NAVSEA Inclusion & Engagement Council

-Two Naval Surface Warfare Center, Philadelphia Division employees – Colleen Westenberger and Alaina Farooq – were awarded Department of Navy (DoN) Civilian Service Achievement Medals (CSAM) for participating on the Naval Sea Systems Command Inclusion & Engagement (I&E) Council.
-(Photos by Jermaine Sullivan and Alaina Farooq/Released)
+Two Naval Surface Warfare Center, Philadelphia Division employees – Colleen Westenberger and Alaina Farooq – were recently awarded Department of Navy (DoN) Civilian Service Achievement Medals (CSAM) for participating on the Naval Sea Systems Command Inclusion & Engagement (I&E) Council.

+The CSAM is the fifth highest honorary award in the DoN.
+It is awarded to DoN civilians who, while serving in a capacity within the Navy or Marine Corps, are recognized for sustained performance or specific achievement of a superlative nature at the equivalent level of the Navy and Marine Corps Achievement Medal awarded to military personnel.

+Westenberger and Farooq were dedicated to developing ways to increase employee engagement within NAVSEA and to make it a more inclusive place to work.

 |Date Taken: